sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 # Change Log

++ 3-APR 2023
+	+ Added the instruction for using Anaconda3.
 + 10-MAR 2023
 	+ Revised the `job.psb` so that the examples for applying more than 1 gpus are provided.
 + 3-MAR 2023